MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 The health care you receive after getting hurt on the job has two major phases:

-1. When your injury first occurs, don’t spend time worrying about finding doctors.
+• When your injury first occurs: After your first injury, don’t spend time worrying about finding doctors.
 Go straight to the emergency room if needed.
 Visit your regular doctor if that’s the best option.
 Whoever it is, the doctor you see for your initial visit will help file your workers’ comp claim.

-2. If you need medical care beyond that first visit, that’s when you must use a provider in the L&I network.
+• If you need medical care beyond that first visit: This is when you must use a provider in the L&I network.
 Many doctors are included, so you might be able to keep going to the same doctor.

 L&I provides an online directory of approved providers that you can search.
-L&I even encourages you to ask your regular doctor to join the network if they haven’t yet.
+L&I even encourages you to ask your regular doctor to join the network if they haven’t yet done so.

-At Bothwell & Hamill, we don’t charge anything for you to talk to us about your case so we can figure out what’s best for you.
+At Bothwell Hamill & Sutton, PLLC, we don’t charge anything for you to talk to us about your case so we can figure out what’s best for you.

 L&I wants you to use what it calls an “attending provider” for your ongoing treatment.